AresMUSH/aresmush.com/tutorials/code/notifications.md

           true
         end

+{% tip %}
+The type (e.g., `:shutdown`), is just a symbol identifying the notification.
+This allows the web portal to act differently for different types of notifications.
+Here it's not important because the notification is just a raw message, so the web portal's default handling will suffice.
+{% endtip %}

 You can put conditions into the block to limit the notification to only certain characters.
 Here the notification is limited to those characters who can read a forum category:

       Global.notifier.notify_ooc(type, message) do |char|
         char & Forum.can_read_category?(char, category)